 RESCUE ARMOR IRON MAN & ROBOT HULK

-Today marks the final entry from the most recent Toys R Us exclusive wave of Diamond’s quite expansive Marvel Minimates line.
+Today marks the final entry from the most recent Toys R Us exclusive series of Diamond’s quite expansive Marvel Minimates line.
 For the last review, I’ll be looking at not quite Iron Man, and not quite the Hulk.
-So, may it’s not quite a review…
+So, maybe it’s not quite a review…

 THE FIGURES THEMSELVES

-These two were released as part of the 17th Toys R Us exclusive wave of Marvel Minimates.
+These two were released as part of the 17th Toys R Us exclusive series of Marvel Minimates.

 RESCUE ARMOR IRON MAN